-You can always contact Member Services at 1-866-549-8289 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
-After hours, on weekends and on holidays, you may be asked to leave a message.
-Your call will be returned within the next business day or your care manager at 1-866-549-8289 (TTY: 711) 24 hours a day, seven days a week, 365 days a year if you are being asked to pay for services, get a bill, or have any questions.
-You can use the form on page 208 or ask Member Services to send you a form if you want to send us the information about the bill.
+You can always contact Member Services at 1-866-549-8289 (TTY: 711) or your care manager at 1-866-549-8289 (TTY: 711) if you are being asked to pay for services, get a bill, or have any questions.
+(Hours for Member Services and your care manager are listed at the bottom of the page.)
+You can use the form on page 211 or ask Member Services to send you a form if you want to send us the information about the bill.
 You can also submit the information through our website at mmp.buckeyehealthplan.com/mmp/appeals-grievances.html.